How BookLens rates books

 Explicit content.
 Not appropriate for minors under any circumstances.

-We include the Claude model version used in every rating record so ratings can be reproduced and compared as models improve.
+We include the Claude model version used in every estimate record for transparency.

 Accuracy & corrections